abbreviatedman/spellbound/data/quotes.md

 371
 00:20:13,411 --> 00:20:17,497
-when you got into Yale, and...
+when you got into Yale, and…

 372
 00:20:17,549 --> 00:20:19,165